-Must apply by Friday, December 30, 2022.
-Applications must be sent directly to email@example.com.
+You must apply by November 24th, 2023.
+Applications must be sent directly to PDPORTMORESBY@STATE.GOV

 Study of the U.S. Institutes for Secondary Educators (SUSIs) are intensive post-graduate level academic programs that provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The program goal is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

-Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks beginning in June 2023.
-Each Institute includes a four-week academic residency component and, if possible, a one-week integrated study tour to another region of the United States.
-Posts and prospective applicants may visit www.exchanges.state.gov/susi to obtain general information about the Institutes.
-Frequently Asked Questions (1)
+Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks in summer 2024.
+Each Institute includes a four-week academic residency component and, a one-week integrated study tour to another region of the United States.

 The Study of the U.S. Institutes for Secondary Educators (SUSIs) will provide three multinational groups of 20 experienced secondary school educators (including teachers, administrators, teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others) with a deeper understanding of U.S. society, education, and culture – past and present.
 The Institutes focus on providing content and materials for participants to develop high school level curricula about the United States.
 Two of the Institutes are tailored for secondary school teachers; please note that the Institutes for Teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
 The third Institute is tailored for experienced administrators including teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others.